Keen for a move to the bright lights of a northern city? With several universities and a thriving cultural scene, Leeds could be the perfect fit.

 The average current asking rent in Leeds stands at £1,224 a month.
 Renters will need to budget around £791 a month for a two-bedroom flat or £1,331 a month for a four-bedroom house.

 Whether you’re buying or renting you can choose the right agent with our handy agent finder tool.
 On Zoopla you’ll be able to pick from 123 estate agents in Leeds, along with 155 letting agents.
 So there's plenty of choice.

 Best ways to get around Leeds

-By rail: Leeds train station (New Street) is one of the busiest in the country.
-The Metro provides trains throughout West Yorkshire as well as to cities such as Manchester, Liverpool and London.
+By rail: Leeds train station (New Street) was the 12th busiest in the country in 2017-2018.
+Trains are run by Metro which provides services throughout West Yorkshire as well as to cities such as Manchester, Liverpool and London.

 By car: Leeds sits at the meeting point of several A roads (A58, A61, A62, A63, A64, A65, A660), which link it to the wider West Yorkshire area.